2011 Houston Astros season: Performance overview

-The 2011 season signaled the continuation of transition for the franchise during their rebuilding process, owing to a then-club record 106 losses and first-ever 100-loss season, while rostering a staggering 20 rookies who all played at some point during the season.
+As the 2011 season signaled the continuation of transition for the franchise during their rebuilding process, they rostered a staggering 20 rookies who all played at some point during the season.
 Moreover, rookies assumed larger roles on the team during the second half.
 Matt Downs proved a reliable weapon off the bench, including garnering a major-league best pinch-hit 15 RBI.